egXcoder/Study-Repository/caching/redis.md

 ## Questions

-Q: Can redis have two blocks where one is used for caching only and i dont want to bother to persist it and one is for session data where i need persistence?
+Q: Can redis have two blocks where one is used for caching only (in memory) and one is for session data (persistance)?

-- You have to create two redis instance. each with its own configuration. each listen to a different port
+You have to create two redis instance. each with its own configuration. each listen to a different port

 ## Redis Stream